-Currently, two species of hoolock gibbons are recognized, the Western Hoolock (H. hoolock) and the Eastern Hoolock (H. leuconedys) (Geissmann, 2007).
+Currently, two species of hoolock gibbons are recognized: the Western Hoolock (H. hoolock), and the Eastern Hoolock (H. leuconedys) (Geissmann, 2007).
 Their respective ranges are separated by the Chindwin river, which flows into the Irrawaddy (= Ayeyarwady) river (Groves, 1967, 1972).
-The boundary between the two species is uncertain in the Chindwin headwaters in the north, and possibly includes a zone of intermediates or variable population.
-Moreover, a population of H. leuconedys was discovered in Arunachal Pradesh, northeast India (Chetry et al., 2008; Das et al., 2006), which has traditionally been considered to be part of the distribution area of H. hoolock.
-As a result, gibbon populations in south-eastern Tibet are yet to be determined.
+The boundary between the two species is uncertain in the Chindwin headwaters in the north, and possibly includes a zone of intermediates.
+Moreover, a population of H. leuconedys was discovered in Arunachal Pradesh, north-east India (Chetry et al., 2008; Das et al., 2006), which has traditionally been